TwP/bones/README.txt

 == DESCRIPTION:

-Mr Bones is a handy tool tha builds a skeleton for your new Ruby projects.
-The skelton contains some starter code and a collection of rake tasks to ease the management and deployment of your source code.
-Mr Bones is not viral -- all the code your project needs is included in the skelton (no gem dependency required).
+Mr Bones is a handy tool that builds a skeleton for your new Ruby projects.
+The skeleton contains some starter code and a collection of rake tasks to ease the management and deployment of your source code.
+Mr Bones is not viral -- all the code your project needs is included in the skeleton (no gem dependency required).

 == FEATURES/PROBLEMS:

-Mr Bones provides the following rake tasks; you are free to add your own:
+Mr Bones provides the following rake tasks:

   clobber              # Remove all build products doc                  # Alias to doc:rdoc